libbyh/upst/ReadMe.md

 [public domain]: http://creativecommons.org/publicdomain/

+## Recent changes
+- updated to use Python 3.5 (anything lower is no longer supported)
+- fixed dispersions.py so that it displays graphs for a single word

 ## Changes from [johnlaudun/upst](https://github.com/johnlaudun/upst) ##

 1. I’m working my way through each file editing them to use ```main()``` functions and ```if __name__ == "__main__": main()``` calls.
 StackOverflow has a few good posts about why to do this.
 See [What does `if __name__ == “__main__”:` do?](http://stackoverflow.com/questions/419163/what-does-if-name-main-do), for instance.
 The gist is that declaring and then calling a main function separates the functions from the code that should execute.
 It also means that stuff in the ```main()``` function happens only when you call it as a standalone script (i.e., not when you use it in other programs).